Ankitgup45/full-stack-task-management-app/README.md

 Step4:-select or create folder where the repository will store.

-Step5:- after opening the project .open new terminal and install dependencies 1. npm install , npm install react-icons
+Step5:- after opening the project .open new terminal and install dependencies 1. npm install.

 Step6:- run the file by typing :- npm start.